 The aims of the triennial are to stimulate both fine and applied artists to create works which give scope to the industrial and artistic application of new materials and technologies, encouraging the widening of directions in 21st century silicate arts.

-The exhibiton of the 4th International Triennial of Silicate Arts will be held from 3 August to 7 September 2014 in the Kecskemét Cultural and Conference Centre.
+The exhibition of the 5th International Triennial of Silicate Arts will be held from 3 September to 30 September 2017 in the Kecskemét Cultural and Conference Centre.